Probably thanks to the wild popularity of white paint colors, I have been spotting black doors everywhere lately, and I don’t mean from the street!

 She later frosted the glass herself, using an adhesive film, but she did mention that the bubbles were hard to get out.

-I have used the frosted glass spray paint before but can’t seem to find it on Amazon to link for you.
-I did find some really pretty privacy glass clings.
-Which seems like a great idea.
+I have used the frosted glass spray paint before but you can also find some really pretty privacy glass clings.
 Then you won’t have to worry about getting it right the first time!

 (I might try one for an ill-placed window in one of our bathrooms!)